What makes Iron Chef Imports different to other companies?

 An Import Broker: doesn’t provide these things.

-This gets back to the previous point that Import Brokers sell a service, not a car.
-Car Dealers usually have to pay someone else to give you a warranty on their vehicles – think of it as insurance policy against mechanical breakdown.
+This gets back to the previous point that import brokers sell a service, not a car.
+Car dealers usually have to pay someone else to give you a warranty on their vehicles – think of it as insurance policy against mechanical breakdown.
 The cost of this warranty is factored into the sale price of the vehicle.
-Import Brokers actually are able to provide vehicle warranties, but the cost of these is worn by you, the customer.
-In virtually every case, my customers don’t bother, but the option is still there if you want it.
+Import brokers actually are able to provide vehicle warranties, but the cost of these is worn by you, the customer.
+In virtually every case, our customers don’t bother, but the option is still there if you want it.

 A Car Dealer: has cars “in stock”.

 An Import Broker: doesn’t carry stock, but does have ready access to a range of cars that are available overseas.